 The Compliance Management System (CMS) of the HEIDELBERG Group is orientated towards the Auditing and Assurance Standard 980 of the Institute of Public Auditors in Germany, Incorporated Association (IDW).
 With its seven basic elements, it constitutes significant structural, organizational, process-related requirements in regard to the operational implementation in the HEIDELBERG Group.
 Therefore, the group-wide CMS includes measures, controls and processes to ensure that the day-to-day actions and decisions of HEIDELBERG Group’s employees, managers and governing bodies are compliant with applicable laws and regulations as well as internal values and guidelines.
 Hereby, a key focus lies on the compliance risk management, to identify, measure and manage risks at an early stage.
 Through thus, compliance misconducts or violations are identified early and prevented in a timely manner.
 Furthermore, the employees, managers and governing bodies of the HEIDELBERG-Group are advised and addressee-oriented trained.

 The Group-wide compliance function is the responsibility of the Chief Financial Officer.
 Its tasks are performed by the Chief Compliance Officer (CCO) and the Compliance Office.
 They are supported in this by regional compliance officers based around the world.

 For further questions please contact our Compliance Office.

-Furthermore, compliance misconducts or violations can also be reported via the Management Board members, the employee representatives as well as managers to the compliance function, in particular to the Compliance Office and the global regional compliance officers.
+Furthermore, possible misconduct can also be reported directly, via the Board of Management, the Works Council or via managers to the compliance function, in particular to the Compliance Office and the worldwide Regional Compliance Officers.